Weinstein Scandal Brings Renewed Attention to Sexual Harassment in New York

 Beyond the New York Attorney General’s investigation, the state legislature may also adopt additional protections for employees who are vulnerable to a culture of sexual harassment.
 A Queens assemblywoman recently introduced a bill that would extend the state’s employment discrimination laws to provide stronger protections for fashion industry models.
 According to the Hollywood Reporter, the legislation would, if adopted, “place responsibility onto the shoulders of photographers, retailers and designers, among others, should a model experience harassment on their watch.”

 If you have experienced sexual harassment of any kind in the workplace, it is critical you speak with an experienced New York employment attorney as soon as possible.
 Time is of the essence when it comes to sexual harassment, and any delay on your part may be used against you later in court.
-Contact the Law Offices of Mahir S. Nisar today at (800) 496-3076 if you need help right away.
+Contact the Law Offices of Mahir S. Nisar today if you need help right away.